 Dogs and cats are first vaccinated for rabies between 4 and 6 months of age.
 They need a booster one year from that date.
 They are then vaccinated every three years, although some states still require annual rabies vaccinations for dogs and/or cats.
-Again, it is the same vaccine in all cases, but the time it is "good" for is dependent on these factors.
+Again, it is the same vaccine in all cases, but the time it is good for is dependent on these factors.

 General Confusion About Vaccinations

-Rabies the Disease Versus Rabies the Vaccine
+Rabies the Disease vs. Rabies the Vaccine

 The one exception to vaccine "choice" is the rabies vaccine.
 It is the only vaccination required by law in the United States, as rabies is a fatal disease.
 It is also a zoonotic disease, meaning it may be transmitted from animals to humans.
 There is no cure for rabies.